kenpkz/chainlink-node-gcp/tutorial.md

 2. Change the AlloyDB Instance IP address on line 25 in the `startup.sh` file
 3. Change the Chainlink login email address to your own value on line 28 in the `startup.sh` file

+> The setup is using the rinkeby testnet, if you would like to point to the mainnet, change the setting in the `startup.sh` file accordingly based on the Chainlink official doc [here](https://docs.chain.link/docs/running-a-chainlink-node/)

 #### Execute the Terraform scripts
 ```bash
 terraform init